 This hiatus causes a narrowing of the opening into the stomach and this helps prevent stomach contents from going the wrong way, i.e. upwards, which is called reflux.

 If the area of the hiatus is weak, the function of clamping down on the entry to the stomach is weakened, the result being the reflux of acidic digestive juices up into the oesophagus, which is not protected against the action of these acids.
 The outcome of this is often a quite painful burning sensation.
 Should reflux occur in one’s sleep, there is a real risk of aspirating the acid mixture (‘breathing’ it in to the lungs) which can have a devastating outcome – we will come back to that below.
-Other symptoms patients suffer include severe chest pain which may extend to just below the shoulder blades.
+Other symptoms patients suffer from severe chest pain which may extend to just below the shoulder blades.

 At its worst, hiatus hernia pain can mimic that of a heart attack.
 It is not uncommon for patients to arrive at a hospital Emergency Department (A&E) with a suspected heart attack and only after professional tests is the the cause revealed.
 To describe this as ‘distressing’ is an understatement.